 You don’t need to do it alone

-Feeling burntout or depressed?
+Feeling Burnout or Depressed?

 I specialize in depression and working with entrepreneurs, tech employees & healthcare providers who are experiencing chronic stress and burnout